Richard Socarides

+Richard Socarides is an American lawyer and businessman.

-Richard Socarides is head of global corporate communications and government affairs for Gerson Lehrman Group (GLG).
-Previously, he led communications at New Line Cinema and has held other senior media jobs at Time Warner, AOL and in government and politics.
-He is also an American Democratic political strategist, writer for The New Yorker, TV commentator and a New York attorney.
+He is the founder and CEO of Kozani Capital LLC, a venture capital and corporate advisory firm.
+Previously, he was head of global corporate communications and government affairs for Gerson Lehrman Group (GLG).
+Socarides has also led communications at New Line Cinema and has held other senior media jobs at Time Warner, AOL and in government and politics.

+He is an American Democratic political strategist, and in his line of work has written for The New Yorker, TV commentator and a New York attorney.
 He was a White House adviser under United States President Bill Clinton from 1993 to 1999 in a variety of senior positions, including as Special Assistant to the President and Senior Adviser for Public Liaison.
 He worked on legal, policy and political issues and served as principal adviser to Clinton on gay and lesbian civil rights issues.
-Under Clinton, he was chief operating officer of the 50th Anniversary Summit of the North Atlantic Treaty Organization (NATO).
-Socarides also worked as special assistant to Senator Tom Harkin (D-Iowa).
+Under Clinton, he was chief operating officer of the 1999 Washington summit on the 50th anniversary of the North Atlantic Treaty Organization (NATO).
+Socarides also worked as special assistant to former junior senator Tom Harkin.

 Socarides has written extensively on political and legal topics in his regular column in The New Yorker, as well as for The Washington Post, The Wall Street Journal, and Politico.
 He is a frequent commentator on television.

-Socarides is a Trustee of the State University of New York (SUNY), appointed by Governor Andrew Cuomo and of Antioch College, which he attended.

 Socarides, who is openly gay, was the founding president of Equality Matters in 2011.
 He is the son of Charles Socarides (1922–2005), a psychiatrist and psychoanalyst who was an outspoken critic of the American Psychiatric Association's 1973 decision to remove homosexuality from its list of mental disorders.
-In 1992 the elder Socarides co-founded NARTH, in response to the American Psychoanalytic Association's 1992 decision to change its position on homosexuality.
+In 1992, the elder Socarides co-founded NARTH, in response to the American Psychoanalytic Association's 1992 decision to change its position on homosexuality.

-Biography

-Socarides held senior positions in the media and entertainment sector and in government and law – as a media relations and communications executive, as a presidential adviser at the White House and as a partner in a New York City law firm.

-Legal career

-From 1984 to 1990, Socarides was an associate, then a partner, at the New York law firm of Squadron, Ellenoff, Plesent & Sheinfeld.
-He graduated from Hofstra University School of Law and Antioch College.
-Socarides has served on a wide variety of non-profit boards, including those of organizations devoted to civil rights, historic preservation and urban renewal, music and philanthropy.

-Socarides served as Of Counsel to the New York law firm of Brady Klein & Weissman, from 2009 to 2013.